- Must visit

 Low Season Apr - Jun |

-Discover the best of Charleston — top attractions, local food, transport tips, budget advice, and currency essentials.
-Plan your perfect Charleston trip today.
+Discover the best of Charleston, SC — top attractions, local food, transport tips, budget advice, and currency essentials.
+Plan your perfect Charleston, SC trip today.

-Often called America’s first museum, with collections on Lowcountry history, natural history, decorative arts, and city development.
+America’s first museum with natural history, decorative arts, and Charleston stories across several historic sites.

-A Lowcountry staple of sautéed shrimp served over creamy grits, often with bacon or gravy.
-It is one of Charleston’s most iconic dishes.
+Stone-ground grits cooked creamy and topped with local shrimp, often with bacon or gravy.
+It is one of Charleston's signature brunch and supper dishes.

 Find answers to the most common questions about traveling from Pineville, NC to Charleston, SC by train.
 From journey times and ticket prices to direct connections, first and last departures, and even whether the route is scenic, our FAQs cover everything you need to plan your trip.
 Whether you’re looking for the fastest train, the cheapest option, or tips for making the most of your visit at Charleston, SC, this guide helps you travel smarter and with confidence.